B1alu/certified-kubernetes-administrator-course/docs/09-Networking/07-Pre-requisite-CNI.md

 - A CNI plugin is required to implement the Kubernetes network model.
 - Installation
 A Container Runtime, in the networking context, is a daemon on a node configured to provide CRI Services for kubelet.
 In particular, the Container Runtime must be configured to load the CNI plugins required to implement the Kubernetes network model
+- you need to install the CNI plugins necessary into /opt/cni/bin
+- By default, your CNI configurations are read from /etc/cni/net.d

 ![net-7](../../images/net7.PNG)